-- Avoid paddling under the influence of drugs or alcohol. - Learn how to get out of, hang on to and re-enter your capsized watercraft. - Take a paddling safety course through the American Canoe Association. - Wear bright clothes, carry a whistle and a white light.
+- · Avoid paddling under the influence of drugs or alcohol. - · Learn how to get out of, hang on to and re-enter your capsized watercraft. - Take the free BoaterExam Paddle Sports Safety Course online or other paddling safety courses through the American Canoe Association. - · Wear bright clothes, carry a whistle and a white light.